Puch: Puch Maxi

+This engine was also used in a variety of other mopeds sold in the U.S. by Sears and JC Penny.

 The engine produced around 2 hp and could propel the rider at speeds of 28 mph (48 km/h).

 It was started using the pedals which could be engaged and disengaged from the engine via a starting lever so it could be ridden as a normal bicycle.

 Later models did not have pedals, and instead were started with a kick start mechanism.